 A subnet mask is a 32-bit address used to mask part of the IP address to distinguish between the network identifier and the host identifier, and to indicate whether the IP address is on a local network or a remote network.

 Determining the number of subnet masks: The number of bits used for the subnet mask depends on the possible number of subnets and the number of hosts in each subnet.
 Before defining the subnet mask, it is necessary to understand the original number of subnets and the number of hosts.
-The steps for defining the subnet mask are:

 A. Determine which group of addresses we will use.
 For example, if we are assigned the network number "210.73.a.b", this network address is a Class C IP address, with the network identifier being "210.73" and the host identifier being "a.b".